 Discussions allow for a dialogue between users, to exchange ideas on a specific topic and to collaboratively develop them into implementable projects for their community.
-Their bottom-up approach sets them apart from consultations; the topics of the discussions are not chosen by the administrators of the community but by the followers themselves through a process of upvoting propositions.
+Their bottom-up approach sets them apart from consultations; the topics of discussions are not chosen by the administrators but by the followers themselves through a process of upvoting propositions.
 (Read up on propositions here)

 Please note that users can only participate in discussions if the administrators have enabled this feature for their community.

 1. go to the community homepage

 2. select 'your discussions' on the grey sidebar menu.
 Here you can find an overview of all the discussions, both ongoing and closed.
 You can filter them by themes to find the discussions that most interest you.

 Discussions allow users to co-develop ideas over a certain period of time and bring them back to the community- so active participation by and constructive interaction between users is crucial.